 From field to plate

 Each year, approximately 4 billion metric tons of food are produced worldwide.
 But how much do people actually consume?
 Answer: just two-thirds of it.
-The resulting cost to the is huge.
-To mark the UN’s World Food Day on October 16, we take a look at some areas in which Bosch is helping to improve sustainability in food production, transport, storage, and consumption.
+The resulting cost to the economy and the environment is huge.
+We take a look at some areas in which Bosch is helping to improve sustainability in food production, transport, storage, and consumption.

 The link between a technological company and agriculture might not be very obvious.
 But in fact, Bosch and agriculture go back a long way.